 As our ship entered Disenchantment Bay, we could see Hubbard Glacier from over 50 km.
 This massive glacier is a staggering 125 km long, 10 km wide, and 400 meter deep.
 Its face is over 100 meter high, which is as high as a 30-40 story building.
 Hubbard Glacier, is one of the over 110,000 glaciers in Alaska and is North America’s largest tidewater glacier.
 Hubbard Glacier was named in 1890 in honour of Gardiner G. Hubbard, the founder of the National Geographic Society.

 A Tidewater Glacier is fed by the snow that flow out of the mountains and down to the sea.
-The saltwater of the sea ‘eat’ into the thick ice-wall, causing it to break off .
+Saltwater of the sea ‘eat’ into the thick ice-wall, causing it to break off .
 This process is called ‘calving’.

 In 2002 the advancing terminus of Hubbard Glacier created a glacier lake dam which turned Russell Fiord in to a lake for about two and a half months.
 Rising water in the newly formed lake altered local hydrology and was a threat to nearby communities.
 During the two and a half months that the channel was dammed, Russell Lake rose 20 meter.
 In 1986 a similar scenario resulted when the glacier caused dam raised the lake level 27 meter over the course of five months.
 Erosion of ice dam from saltwater eventually carved a new outlet channel and restored the fiord to its previous elevation in both cases.

-Our ship after being in the Disenchantment Bay for over two hours turned around.
-During this manoeuvre, the ship’s propellers churned out the glacial deposits brought down by the calving ice bergs and deposited on the ocean floor.
+Our ship after being in Disenchantment Bay for over two hours turned around.
+During this manoeuvre, the ship’s propellers churned out glacial deposits brought down by the calving ice bergs deposited on the ocean floor.

-After spending another two hours in the Disenchantment Bay, our ship sailed for the Glacier Bay.
-We all were really ‘enchanted’ by the natural beauty of the hills, the bay, the floating icebergs.
+After sailing another two hours in Disenchantment Bay, our ship headed for the Glacier Bay.
+We all were really ‘enchanted’ by the natural beauty of the hills, the bay, and the floating icebergs.
 We were not at all ‘disenchanted’ as we were surely not looking for the North-West Passage to Europe.